 The price of a new garden shed will depend on the size, materials used and quality of the finished product.
-Prices of kitset garden sheds can range from as little as $250 right up to $10,000+.
+Prices of kitset garden sheds in NZ can range from as little as $250 right up to $10,000+.
 Buying a new garden shed is a big deal and it’s something you don't want to do twice - So here’s some information to help you pick the right one.

 Most garden sheds are made out of steel or wood or a combination of the two materials.
 The quality and thickness or strength of the steel or wood used will also vary.
 If you want a shed that will last for many years then it’s best to do your homework.